TuTAH1/-dir-er-for-vk-styles/README.md

 # -dir-er-for-vk-styles
 Easy programm with a narrow application.
-Adds `[dir]` in every block which name contains "." in other words, conferts something like this:
+Adds `[dir]` (or another text) in every block which name contains "." in other words, conferts something like this:
 ```
 .ui_search_sugg_list .ui_search_sugg_history_header